 - Keyboard shortcuts.
 As with the WPS Office Spreadsheets application, Writer offers a huge list of keyboard shortcuts to help simplify your proposal creation.

 And while we’re talking about Spreadsheets, don’t forget that you can use this application to create your loan application checklist, as well as to help you keep track of steps as you work on your grant application.
-For a refresher on how to use Spreadsheets, see our last post.
+For a refresher on how to use Spreadsheets.
 While it takes more than digital tools to craft a winning written proposal, having the right software can make your job of applying for and obtaining funding a much easier and more satisfying process.

 For more tips, guides, and information on using WPS Office, please visit our Online Knowledge Base.